polysyllabic/chaos/docs/chaosface.md

     - `https://<host>:<ui_port>/...` (TLS), or
     - `http://<host>:<overlay_http_port>/...` (non-TLS overlay listener)

+  Recommended OBS browser-source dimensions (pixels):
+  - Active Mods (`/overlays/active-mods`): width `500`, height `117`
+  - Votes (`/overlays/current-votes`): width `500`, height `117`
+  - Vote Timer (`/overlays/vote-timer`): width `1920`, height `44`

+  If you are using a self-signed certificate, note that OBS will silently reject https pages with self-signed certificates.
+In this case, you should use the http addresses for your sources.
   Legacy aliases (`/ActiveMods`, `/CurrentVotes`, `/VoteTimer`, and lowercase variants) are also supported for compatibility.

 If you are running Chaosface from a different computer, adapt the URL accordingly.

-It's recommended to set these browser sources to refresh when not displayed so that they can easily be refreshed.
+You should set these browser sources to refresh when not displayed so that they can easily be refreshed.

 Font and Color Adjustments